mroyal/cube.js/docs/Schema/event-analytics.md

 ## Connecting Events to Sessions

 The next step is to identify the events contained within the session and the events ending the session.
 It’s required to get metrics such as session duration and events per session, or to identify sessions where specific events occurred (we’re going to use that for funnel analysis later on).
-We’re going to [declare join](/joins), that Events `belongsTo` Sessions and a specify condition, such as all users' events from session start (inclusive) till the start of the next session (exclusive) belong to that session.
+We’re going to [declare a join](/joins), that Events `belongsTo` Sessions and specify a condition, such as all users' events from session start (inclusive) till the start of the next session (exclusive) belong to that session.

 ```javascript
 // Add the joins block to the Events cube